Harden helps Miami women stun No. 4 Louisville in ACCs

 The second-seeded Cardinals led 59-44 with 5:44 left, only to see the seventh-seeded Hurricanes stage a frantic rally that abruptly turned what looked set to be a Louisville win into a stunning reversal.

-“The performance by Destiny Harden is one for the ages,” coach Katie Meier said, herself still trying to process exactly what had just happened.
-“It’s one for the ages.”

-Harden’s run included the game-tying 3-pointer from the left wing with 31 seconds left.

 Then, after the Cardinals committed a shot-clock violation, Miami got the ball back with 1.7 seconds left.
-Kelsey Marshall sent a one-bounce pass to Harden on the right side, with Harden catching and turning to elevate over Hailey Van Lith for a corner shot from a step or two in front of the 3-point arc.
+Kelsey Marshall sent a one-bounce pass to Harden on the right side, with Harden catching and turning over Hailey Van Lith to launch a shot that caught all net.

-“The 3 definitely felt good,” Harden said.
-“The last shot… it felt good, but I prayed for it to go in.”

-The ball caught all net as the horn sounded, with Van Lith immediately raising both hands to her cheeks in disbelief.
-That’s when orange-clad Hurricanes players began sprinting onto the court and right by Van Lith to run in convoy with Harden across halfcourt and to the far baseline before heading toward the locker-room tunnel.
+Van Lith looked in stunned disbelief as the horn sounded, with the Hurricanes bench sprinting onto the court and right by her to start a baseline-to-baseline celebration.

 BIG PICTURE